Chapter

 What does John 9:15 mean?

 This is the second time that a man, born blind but healed by Jesus, has been asked to explain "how" he was healed (John 9:10).
-He'll be asked yet again in this story, by these same Pharisees (John 9:26), and after his parents are posed the same question (John 9:19).
-His answer is consistent, and truthful: Jesus put mud on his eyes and told him to wash, resulting in sight.
+He'll be asked yet again in this story by these same Pharisees (John 9:24–26), and after his parents are posed the same question (John 9:19).
+His answer is consistent and truthful: Jesus put mud on his eyes and told him to wash, resulting in sight.

 The Pharisees' reaction to this miracle illustrates the dangers of self-centered, tradition-bound spirituality.
-According to the prior verse, Jesus' healing occurred on a Sabbath day.
-The Pharisees were famous for their elaborate, rigid set of rules and laws.
-These developed from tradition, in an effort to ensure obedience to the laws of Moses.
-The Pharisees claim that Jesus' actions directly violate their traditional interpretations of holiness—and they're right.
+Jesus' healing miracle (John 9:14) occurred on a Sabbath day.
+The Pharisees were famous for elaborate, rigid rules and laws.
+These developed from tradition, seeking to ensure Israel's obedience to the laws of Moses.
+The Pharisees claim Jesus' actions directly violate their interpretations of holiness.
+They're right.
 Jesus' actions do conflict with their traditions.
-This, in fact, seems to be the point, as Jesus purposefully tries to show that their shallow approach is not what God intends (John 7:22–24).
+In fact, this seems to be the point; Jesus purposefully tries to show that their shallow approach is not what God intends (John 7:22–24).

-The following verse also shows how easily human beings choose to equate their own opinions with those of God.
+John also shows how easily human beings choose to equate their own opinions with those of God (John 9:16).
 John includes seven "signs" in this gospel.
 These are seven miracles meant to prove that Jesus is, in fact, the Messiah.
-The Old Testament predicted that the Promised One would heal blindness (Isaiah 29:18; 35:5; 42:7), and only Jesus is credited with this ability in Scripture.
-However, the Pharisees cannot accept that Jesus' work is divine—because He isn't in agreement with their specific doctrine.
+The Old Testament predicted that the Promised One would heal blindness (Isaiah 29:18; 35:5; 42:7).
+Only Jesus is credited with this ability in Scripture.
+However, the Pharisees cannot accept that Jesus' work is divine, for no other reason than because He disagrees with their specific doctrine.

 Expand